What is the Badger Seal (mask fitter)? A soft, flexible and adjustable “frame” that significantly improves the outer seal of a mask.

 - Open Source: The design details including how-to videos can be found here.

 What type of mask should I use?
 The Badger Seal with a 3-ply disposable mask was shown to have great filtration performance while also being low-cost and made from a very breathable material (see the Performance section below).
 Significant improvements were also seen when the Badger Seal was worn with a 4-ply knit cotton cloth mask or an ASTM Level II mask.
 Since the outer edges will be much more sealed than usual, you must ensure your mask is made of a sufficiently breathable material.

 How can I make a Badger Seal?
 Click here for the Open Source design including detailed steps, drawings and videos.

 Warning: While our fitter seems to improve the seal of a face mask, it has not been tested for effectiveness in preventing illness, and you should use it at your own risk.
 See legal disclaimer at the bottom of this page.

 Obtaining / Purchasing:

-Option #3: Here’s another “mask fitter” that’s being produced, though it’s not the Badger Seal.
+Option #3: Here’s another “Essential Mask Brace” that’s being produced, though it’s not the Badger Seal.